Minnesota Vikings: 2001–2005

 In 2001, after a disappointing 5–11 season, the Vikings bought out the contract of Dennis Green, despite his successful coaching tenure with the team.
 Mike Tice coached the final game of 2001, losing to the Ravens 19–3.
 Tice was named the permanent coach after the season, but he would not lead the Vikings back to the playoffs until 2004.
 In 2002, as part of the league's realignment with the addition of the Houston Texans, the Vikings and their other traditional NFC Central rivals became part of the newly formed NFC North.

 During the 2003 season, the Vikings came close to getting into the playoffs.
 However, the Arizona Cardinals completed a game-winning touchdown on 4th-and-28 with 0:00 left, knocking the Vikings out of the playoffs.
 The moment of Arizona's touchdown was actually the first moment the entire season in which the Vikings hadn't led their division.
-The Vikings became the second team in football history to miss the playoffs after getting off to a 6–0 start, following the 1978 Washington Redskins.
+The Vikings became the second team in football history to miss the playoffs after getting off to a 6–0 start, after the 1978 Washington Redskins.

 In 2004, Daunte Culpepper amassed MVP-like statistics, throwing for 4,717 passing yards (leading the NFL), 39 passing touchdowns (a Viking record), and 5,123 total yards (an NFL record).
 In the wild card game, the Vikings defeated the rival Green Bay Packers at Lambeau Field in their first-ever playoff meeting, 31–17.
 In doing so, the Vikings became the second team in NFL history to have a .500 record (8–8) in the regular season and win a playoff game (The St. Louis Rams did the same thing only a day earlier).
 In the divisional round, the Vikings were defeated by the eventual NFC champion Philadelphia Eagles.

 On March 2, 2005, Vikings wide receiver Randy Moss was traded to the Oakland Raiders for linebacker Napoleon Harris and the Raiders' first-round draft pick.
 After struggling to a disappointing 2–5 start to the 2005 season, Vikings lost quarterback Daunte Culpepper to a season-ending knee injury.
 This injury was a very significant part to this Minnesota Vikings team due to the fact they also lost Moss.
 The dynamic duo from years earlier was now gone and a new leader would eventually emerge.
 The Vikings finished the 2005 season with a 9–7 record.
-However, this season would be more notable for off-the-field events.

 In October, 17 team members were part of a party of about 90 that went out on a pleasure cruise on local Lake Minnetonka.
 The incident erupted into scandal when media reported that a number of the players had performed sex acts and that prostitutes had been flown in.
 Four players were ultimately charged with misdemeanors related to the party.

-Mike Tice was let go after the 2005 season and was replaced by Brad Childress.
-This was one of many significant front office moves made by the new ownership team, led by Zygi Wilf.
+Mike Tice was fired by owner Zygi Wilf after the 2005 season and was replaced by Brad Childress.